 If you love Legos, there is something at the Lego House that is perfect for you!
 There are special play spaces, filled with Duplo Blocks, in every room for younger children and a large area in the Red Room dedicated to younger fans.
 Older children will love the opportunity to build and create a variety of different things in different rooms.
 Teens will especially enjoy the technology piece of the Lego House, where they can animate a Lego build, create their own Lego stop motion video, and really let their creativity shine.
 For adults (called AFOL or Adult Fans of Lego), in addition to building and admiring Lego builds on display, the Lego Museum downstairs offers a trip down memory lane.

-What Can I Do There?
+What Can I Do When I Visit the Lego House?

 1. Create